Department of Health Professions Education (DHPE)

 mvolschenk@sun.ac.za

-Dr Mariette Volschenk (MPhil, PhD) is a senior lecturer at the Centre of Health Professions Education in the FMHS.
+Dr Mariette Volschenk (MPhil, PhD) is a senior lecturer at the Department of Health Professions Education in the FMHS.
 She is the programme leader of the MPhil and PhD in Health Professions Education (HPE) programmes.
-Her research interests include postgraduate supervision, identity-learning, critical digital pedagogy, and the development of mastersness in HPE masters programmes.
+Her research interests include postgraduate studies and supervision, identity-learning, critical digital pedagogy, and the development of mastersness in HPE masters programmes.
 She has a special interest in using narrative and art-based approaches to explore identity and complexity in HPE.
 Mariette is an SU Teaching Fellow, and her fellowship project focuses on the cultivation of Mastersness in a hybrid learning interprofessional coursework master’s programme at the Faculty of Medicine and Health Sciences.

 +27 21 938 9190